ComputerPowerPlus/IT6033_Practice_Activity_Searching/README.md

 # IT6033 Practice Activity: Searching
-This practice repository contains starter files for a searching algorithms learning activity __(THIS IS NOT AN ASSIGNMENT)__
+This practice repository contains starter files for a searching algorithms learning activity
+### THIS IS NOT AN ASSESSMENT!

 ## Part 1: Implement a sequential search on an array of ints